What is a Nuclear Scan?

 If an area of the heart receives less blood than the rest of the heart (because of a blocked or narrowed artery), it will pick up less radioactivity and will show up as a lighter area, called a “defect”.

-Preparing for the Test1.
-Do not eat of drink for 4 hours prior to the test.
+1. Do not eat of drink for 4 hours prior to the test.
 This will help prevent the possibility of nausea, which may accompany vigorous exercise after eating.
 Sips of water are okay.

 2. If you are currently taking any heart medications, check with your doctor.
 He or she may ask you to stop certain medications a day or two before the test.
 This can help get more accurate test results.
 Do not take beta-blocker medication (see list) for twelve (12) hours prior to the treadmill nuclear stress test.
 Do not take the ophylline medications (see list) eight (8) hours prior to adenosine or persantine nuclear stress test.
 If you are using inhalers for asthma or emphysema please bring them with you.
 If you have any questions regarding your medications please call our office.